 A data management plan (DMP) is a living document, and is used to describe and ease the handling of research data throughout a research project.
 The document should contain information on for example the collecting, documentation, processing, storage and archiving of data.
 Exactly what the plan should contain differs between subject areas, requirements from funders, and data types.
 It is getting more common that research funders require a data management plan when submitting an application.

-As an aid in producing a data management plan you can use the Checklist for Data Management Plan from SND.
 More information on data management plans is available at the SND webpage about data management plans.

 The General Data Protection Regulation (GDPR) can affect your planning of research data management.
 To contact the data protection officer at Linnaeus University, send an e-mail to email@example.com.